drevops/ci-runner/README.md

 ### Releasing

+Releases are scheduled to occur at a minimum of once per month.

 This image is built by DockerHub via an automated build and tagged as follows:

  - `YY.m.patch` tag - when release tag is published on GitHub.
  - `latest` - when release tag is published on GitHub.
  - `canary` - on every push to `main` branch

+### Dependencies update

+Renovation bot is used to update dependencies.
+It creates a PR with the changes and automatically merges it if CI passes.
+These changes are then released as a `canary` version.